Take a moment to read through the information that will let you know whether our program is a good fit for your business and its products.

 What you need to know about the New Mexico True Certified program:

-It is ONLY available to New Mexico companies raising, growing or manufacturing tangible products
+It is ONLY available to New Mexico companies growing or manufacturing tangible artisan products of interest to the traveling public.

 Sound like a good fit?
 Be sure to review our eligibility requirements before you apply.